decretist/ICMCL17/proceedings/ICMCL17.md

 because of its archaic format is approaching the end of it useful life.
-If we want to continue to advance in our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a 21st century electronic text, or better still an electronic edition, of Gratian's *Decretum* that meets 21st century research needs.
+If we want to continue to advance in our understanding of Gratian's *Decretum* with the help of electronic resources, we need to invest time, effort, and grant funding into a twenty-first century electronic text, or better still an electronic edition, of Gratian's *Decretum* that meets 21st century research needs.